 Unlike Google’s autonomous vehicles, the Future Truck is not capable of autonomously navigating on city streets.
 However, it’s certainly able to hold its own out on the open road.

 Whilst a driver is still required to get the truck onto the motorway and merge with traffic, the vehicle has been designed so that once a speed of 50mph has been reached, the driver is prompted to engage the highway pilot system.
 At this point the truck would begin driving autonomously, leaving the driver free to sit back and relax.

 The developers of the vehicle have claimed that these autonomous trucks could help to improve efficiency and safety, thereby making the transport of goods more sustainable.

 Whilst the truck currently only exists as a prototype and there’s much to be done before the technology is ready to go into production, Mercedes estimates that if everything runs smoothly, then the Future Truck could be launched on the commercial market as early as 2025 (hence its rather unimaginative name).

 These innovative truck designs provide a glimpse of what the future of trucking could look like.
 Here at FuelTek we like to keep up-to-date with all the latest innovations from the commercial transport industry, such as these fantastic futuristic trucks.
-We’re expert providers of fuel management solutions and fuel storage tanks and can offer a range of products and services to meet your requirements.
+We’re expert providers of fuel management systems and fuel storage tanks and can offer a range of products and services to meet your requirements.